 Start by washing two cups of raspberries, then add them to a small saucepan.
-Turn the heat to medium-high, then use a potato masher to pulverize the berries.
+Turn the heat to medium-high, and use a potato masher to pulverize the berries.
 Once boiling and smashed thoroughly, add one tablespoon of lemon juice.
 Reduce the heat to medium-low, and stir consistently.
 Next, add half a cup of honey.
-Honey is a great alternative to added sugar, plus it helps thicken the jam faster.
+Honey is a great natural alternative to added sugar, plus it helps thicken the jam faster.

 Time for the Dough

 For the dough, start by adding three cups of gluten-free baking flour, two teaspoons of psyllium husk powder, and one teaspoon of salt to the cookies.
 Psyllium husk powder is often used in gluten-free baking as a thickening agent.
 As shortbread cookies can be crumbly, this powder helps to hold the cookie together so that it doesn’t crack and crumble when baked.
 Furthermore, unlike most lesser recipes, there is no baking powder or baking soda used here.
 Baking powder encourages the dough to spread, but we want these thumbprint cookies to maintain their shape.

 Next, mix together one cup of melted coconut oil, a third cup of maple syrup, and a third cup of honey.
 Make sure to use a sugar-free maple syrup!
 Honey and maple syrup are both natural sweeteners and paleo safe to use in place of cane sugar.
 Once combined, add two large egg yolks one at a time, then one teaspoon of vanilla extract.
 Egg yolks are more tender and rich than using a whole egg or egg whites.
 Next, sift in the dry ingredients.
 Combine with an electric mixer, then roll into balls and place on a prepared baking sheet.